watsbeat/brisband/README.md

 Our third party software we are using are Postgres, stripe, Cloudinary, Ubuntu and Heroku.
 Heroku was our deployment site alongside Cloudinary for storing and bring back the code to display the output you see on the screen.
-Ubuntu was used in our coding environment. and lastly the stipe component is for the payment systems for user to user payments
+Ubuntu was used in our coding environment.
+And lastly the stipe component is for the payment systems for user to user payments

 6. Identify the database to be used in your App and provide a justification for your choice.